KwatMDPhD/Note/name.md

 ##

-Name things by the concept least likely to change, often the type.
+Name by the concept least likely to change, often the type.

 Differentiate similar things by numbering: number 1 and 2 as `n1` and `n2`.